101 Unique Blog Post Ideas to Grab

 Now that Google allows you to “allege a special relationship with Google” (a thing that was forbidden in their guidelines for years) by adding a Google Partner badge, we need to take a look how you can do it without misleading your visitors.

-49. Can Prismatic Replace Google+ for Crowdsourced Social News?
+49. Can Feedly Boards Replace Google+ for Crowdsourced Social News?

-50. New Twitter Tools that Make Sense of Your Activity And Engagement
+50. Twitter Tools that Make Sense of Your Activity and Engagement

 51. People Oriented Optimization is Not POO